AntoineKneib/CrohnBOOST/README.md

 ---

 ### BETA : AI Segmentation Input
-The current AI model is **uni-modal** and was trained primarily on:
+The current AI model is **uni-modal** and lesion segmentation only, and was trained primarily on:
 - **Late gadolinium-enhanced T1 VIBE DIXON (WATER image)**

 ⚠️ Using other contrasts may reduce segmentation performance ⚠️